-How the Creche Came to Pittsburgh
+How the Crèche Came to Pittsburgh

-Envisioning a similar display in his hometown of Pittsburgh, Astorino worked to gain approval from Vatican officials.
-Once he secured the actual plans for the creche, he commissioned sculptor Pietro Simonelli to re-create the figures for Pittsburgh's version of the famous nativity scene.
-The Pittsburgh Creche first opened for public viewing in December 1999 at its permanent location downtown.
+According to the Pittsburgh Foundation, Louis D. Astorino—chairman of the Pittsburgh architectural firm L.D.
+Astorino Companies—first saw the Vatican crèche during a 1993 business trip to Rome and was moved by its beauty.
+Envisioning a similar display in his hometown, Astorino worked to gain approval from Vatican officials.
+Once he secured the actual plans for the crèche, he commissioned sculptor Pietro Simonelli to recreate the figures for Pittsburgh's version of the famous nativity scene.
+The Pittsburgh Crèche, sponsored by the ecumenical Christian Leaders Fellowship, first opened for public viewing in December 1999 at its permanent downtown location.

 What You Will See

-The figures in the creche were built by first building wooden frames.
-Then the hands, feet, and faces were modeled from clay and covered with papier-mache.
-The figures' clothing was designed and sewed by Pittsburgh-area religious women according to the Vatican tradition.
+The figures in the crèche were built by first erecting wooden frames for their bodies.
+Then, their hands, feet, and faces were modeled from clay and covered with papier-mâché.
+Clothing for the figures was designed and sewed by women around the Pittsburgh area, adhering to the Vatican tradition.

 When to Visit